 In an earlier interview with Kashmir Life, Gazia said she will continue with her film-making career as going back to a so-called normal life is not an option for her anymore.

-Aarshad Mushtaq, an independent filmmaker and noted theater personality, showcased his first original Kashmiri play Wattepaed [Footprints] in Srinagar.
+Aarshad Mushtaq, an independent filmmaker and noted theatre personality, showcased his first original Kashmiri play Wattepaed [Footprints] in Srinagar.

-Aarshad used a blend of modern theater techniques and traditional folk theater form, Bhand-e-Pather in his play to showcase the present political realities in Kashmir.
+Aarshad used a blend of modern theatre techniques and traditional folk theatre form, Bhand-e-Pather in his play to showcase the present political realities in Kashmir.
 It took him just four days to write the entire play.
-“The theater that people cannot relate to in any way fails to draw them towards it,” said Aarshad in an earlier interview.
+“The theatre that people cannot relate to in any way fails to draw them towards it,” said Aarshad in an earlier interview.

 Recently, Wattepaed was selected for performance in National School of Drama’s annual International Theatre Festival Bharangam – 2012, a rare feat for a Kashmiri production.

 Aarshad’s play helped in reviving the almost dead theater culture in Kashmir through his bold portrayal of the life of ordinary people in a conflict zone.
-His thought provoking work made people shun their notion that the theater culture in Kashmir is on the decline.
-Aarshad merged the traditional folk form of Kashmiri theater to create a sense of belonging amongst his audiences who surprisingly bought tickets to watch his play – traditionally state sponsored plays are for invite only audiences – giving theater a new lease of life in Kashmir.
+His thought-provoking work made people shun their notion that the theatre culture in Kashmir is on the decline.
+Aarshad merged the traditional folk form of Kashmiri theatre to create a sense of belonging amongst his audiences who surprisingly bought tickets to watch his play – traditionally state-sponsored plays are for invite-only audiences – giving theatre a new lease of life in Kashmir.